-The reference voltage supply to the A/D converter can be supplied from the power supply $V{\rm DD}$ , or from an external reference source supplied on pin VREF.
+The reference voltage supply to the A/D converter can be supplied from the power supply AV{DD} , or from an external reference source supplied on pin VREF.
 The desired selection is made using the SAVRS1~SAVRS0 bits.
-When the SAVRS bit field is set to "01", the A/D converter reference voltage will come from the $V{\rm DD}$ .
-Otherwise, if the SAVRS bit field is set to any other value except "01", the A/D converter reference voltage will come from the VREF pin.
+When the SAVRS bit field is set to "01" or "11", the A/D converter reference voltage will come from the AV{DD} .
+If the temperature sensor reference voltage is required to use, the SAVRS bit field should be set to "10".
+As the temperature sensor circuitry is controlled by the TSEN bit, the TSEN bit should be set high to enable the temperature sensor.
+Otherwise, if the SAVRS bit field is set to "00", the A/D converter reference voltage will come from the VREF pin.
 As the VREF pin is pin-shared with other functions, when the VREF pin is selected as the reference voltage supply pin, the VREF pin-shared function control bit should be properly configured to disable other pin function.
-However, if the internal A/D converter power $V{\rm DD}$ is selected as the reference voltage, the VREF pin must not be configured as the reference voltage input function to avoid the internal connection between the VREF pin and the power supply.
+However, if the internal A/D converter power AV{DD} is selected as the reference voltage, the VREF pin must not be configured as the reference voltage input function to avoid the internal connection between the VREF pin and the power supply.
 The analog input values must not be allowed to exceed the value of the selected A/D reference voltage.